tkubica12/azure-workshops/d-azureml/README.md

 # Azure ML demo

 This demo contains ML pipeline:
-- CLI v2 is used
+- CLI v2 is used so steps can be easily automated in CI/CD pipeline
-- Reusable components are used to process data, split data, train models
+- Reusable components are used to split, scale and oversample data (currently demo does not use oversampling as data are not badly imbalanced and prediction get worse when used - nevertheless for demo purposes it is part of pipeline and used for reference model)
 - Currently 3 models are implemented and some with hyperparameter tuning:
   - Reference model that always answer "one" on binary classification to set baseline for metrics such as accuracy
   - Classic sklearn Logistic Regression with hyperparameter tuning over solver
-  - Tensorflow deep learning model 80-40-20-1 with various dropout rates tried via hyperparameter tuning
+  - Tensorflow deep learning model 150-75-37-18-1 with various dropout rates tried via hyperparameter tuning
 - After all runs best model is selected and registered in Azure ML
 - Managed compute is used by default for training
 - Template includes bring your own AKS cluster scenario - enabled it on input eg. by modifying default.auto.tfvars
+- Custom environment (Docker image) is used for oversampling component (to include imbalanced-learn library)

 ## Deploy infrastructure